Khenzidon/Data-Analysis-Incubator/README.md

 ## Data Analysis

-The data analyzed the percentage of male and female participants and also visualized the age distribution amongst the participant.
-I was also able to analyze the most common education attainment and explored the geographical location spread of each participants.
-I as well Investigate if there was a correlation between a participant's highest level of education and their prior occupation.
-The marital status of the participant were also into cosideration as there could be trends between marital status and their participation in the bootcamp.
+Diving into the bootcamp participant data, I started with demographics.
+I was curious about the gender makeup, so I analyzed the percentage of male and female participants.
+Age was another key factor.
+To understand the typical participant age range, I visualized the age distribution with charts.
+Next, I looked at educational backgrounds.
+I identified the most common level of education attained by the participants, such as Bachelor's degrees, Master's degrees, or something else entirely.
+Geographical diversity was also interesting.
+By exploring the location data, I could see where students were coming from across the country.
+But it wasn't just about demographics.
+I wanted to see if there were any deeper connections.
+For example, was there a correlation between a participant's highest level of education and their prior occupation?
+Maybe people with higher degrees came from specific fields.
+So, I investigated any potential links there.
+Finally, I considered marital status.
+It was worth exploring if there were any trends between being married or single and participation in the bootcamp.
+This could be a valuable insight for the program in terms of outreach strategies

 ## Data Visualization
 ![](fcb.png)